 I have been mentioning a lot about the scenic stilt houses down in Zamboanga Peninsula, and now it’s time to get deep inside one of these villages and take a glimpse of their life here.
 Enter Rio Hondo.
 Rio meaning ‘river’ Hondo meaning ‘deep’, is a deep river Muslim village on stilts of the coast of Zamboanga City.
 I heard Jessica Soho Reports featured this village a few weeks back, but I wasn’t able to catch it.
 I hope you’ll enjoy my feature on this scenic village on stilts as well.

-Isabela City, the main capital of Basilan region, is a city on a rise, thriving amidst the adversities.
+the main capital of is an independent city in Basilan region.
+A city on a rise, thriving amidst the adversities.
 Now we look at the place as a war torn region filled with strife.
 True there’s disorder here, but isn’t it the same with any other place?
 Basilan somehow got the pounded with so much media hype it’s reputation got hammered down.
 Sad truth.
 But given the chance even a glance the people of Basilan welcomes visitors and are happy if you were brave enough to go there despite its reputation.
 So in my 401th (or is it ‘st?’) post (wow, didn’t notice that I already got past 400 until I saw my log), let’s take a look at some of the scenes in and around Isabela City.